Lena Dunham: Casting of Girls

+Defense of Murray Miller

+In November 2017, Dunham and her creative partner Jenni Konner defended Girls writer Murray Miller, whom actress Aurora Perrineau had accused of sexually assaulting her in 2012, posting a statement that said, "While our first instinct is to listen to every woman's story, our insider knowledge of Murray's situation makes us confident that sadly this accusation is one of the 3% of assault cases that are misreported every year."

+Dunham was described by some as a "hipster racist" for her defense of Miller, as Perrineau is mixed-race.
+In December 2018, Dunham wrote a letter of apology to Perrineau and said that, contrary to her statement, she had no "insider information" that exonerated Murray.
+In her 2026 memoir Famesick, Dunham wrote that she issued the statement shortly after her hysterectomy while high on pain medication, and said it was the one thing in her life about which she feels "genuine shame".

+Other remarks

+In December 2016, Dunham said on her podcast "Women of the Hour" that she never had an abortion but wished she had, so as to better understand women who have experienced it.
+The comment was widely condemned as insensitive and distasteful.
+Dunham later posted an apology on her Instagram.

 Political activities

 Dunham supports gun control, immigrant rights, and LGBT rights.
+She has supported Democratic Party candidates.

-In fall of 2012, Dunham appeared in a video advertisement promoting President Barack Obama's re-election, delivering a monologue, which, according to a blog quoted in The Atlantic, tried to "get the youth vote by comparing voting for the first time to having sex for the first time".
-Fox News reported criticism from conservatives such as Media Research Center's Lauren Thompson, public relations professional Ronn Torossian, and media trainer Louise Pennell, who labeled the advertisement as tasteless, inappropriate, and a ploy to lure the younger female vote.
-It included a comment from Steve Hall of Ad Rants saying that "not everyone was so offended."
-A friend of Dunham said the actress was not paid for her performance on the spot, and Dunham defended the ad by tweeting "The video may be light but the message is serious: vote for women's rights."
-In The Nation, Ari Melber wrote "the ad's style is vintage Lena: edgy and informed, controversial but achingly self-aware, sexually proud and affirmatively feminist."
+In 2012, Dunham appeared in a video advertisement promoting President Barack Obama's reelection, delivering a monologue, which, according to a blog quoted in The Atlantic, tried to "get the youth vote by comparing voting for the first time to having sex for the first time".
+Some conservative commentators called likening voting for Obama to losing one's virginity tasteless and inappropriate, Fox News reported.
+Dunham defended the ad, tweeting, "The video may be light but the message is serious: vote for women's rights."
+In The Nation, Ari Melber wrote, "the ad's style is vintage Lena: edgy and informed, controversial but achingly self-aware, sexually proud and affirmatively feminist."

 In 2014, Dunham was named the Recipient of Horizon Award 2014 by Point Foundation for her support of the gay community.

-In April 2016, she wrote in support of Hillary Clinton, pledging to move to Vancouver, British Columbia, Canada, if Donald Trump won the election.
-Dunham rebuked Trump for the Access Hollywood tape.
-After Trump's win, Dunham wrote she will not be moving to Canada, saying, "I can survive staying in this country, MY country, to fight and love and use my embarrassment of blessings to do what's right."
+In April 2016, Dunham published an essay in support of Hillary Clinton and pledged to move to Vancouver, British Columbia, Canada, if Donald Trump won the election.
+Dunham further criticized Trump after the release of the Access Hollywood tape.
+After Trump won the 2016 presidential election, Dunham wrote on Instagram that she would not move to Canada, saying, "I can survive staying in this country, MY country, to fight and love and use my embarrassment of blessings to do what's right."

-In June 2017, Dunham endorsed Jim Johnson, a Democratic New Jersey gubernatorial candidate.
-Later that month, Dunham endorsed Jeremy Corbyn, leader of the Labour Party, in the United Kingdom general election.
+In June 2017, Dunham endorsed Jim Johnson, a Democratic New Jersey gubernatorial candidate, as well as the British Labour Party leader Jeremy Corbyn in the United Kingdom general election.